 Development of the calculus of tensors with applications to differential geometry and the formulation of the fundamental equations in various fields.
-Prerequisites: MATH 332 and either MATH 400 or instructor's consent.
+Prerequisites: MATH 332 and either MATH 400 or consent of instructor.
 (3-0-3)

-Metric Spaces
+MATH 556 Metric Spaces

 Point-set theory, compactness, completeness, connectedness, total boundedness, density, category, uniform continuity and convergence, Stone-Weierstrass theorem, fixedpoint theorems.
 Prerequisite: MATH 400.
-(3-0-3)

-MATH 557 Probabilistic Methods in Combinatorics
+Probabilistic Methods in Combinatorics

-Graduate level introduction to probabilistic methods, including linearity of expectation, the deletion method, the second moment method and the Lovász Local Lemma.
+Graduate level introduction to probabilistic methods, including linearity of expectation, the deletion method, the second moment method and the Lovsz Local Lemma.
 Many examples from classical results and recent research in combinatorics and graph theory will be included throughout, including from Ramsey Theory, random graphs, coding theory, and number theory.
 Prerequisite: graduate status or consent of instructor.
 (3-0-3)